ClinC Coffee Morning/Afternoon Tea

 Ann & trustees

-Thank you to all who pay by standing order and those who have already given me their cheques this year.
-If you sponsored a child last year and are willing to continue doing so, please send me a cheque for £100 made payable to CLinC.
+Thank you to all who pay by standing order and those who send their cheques each year made payable to CLinC.

 Click here to download a Gift Aid form if you have not already signed one.